syyunn/captain/README.md

 ##### actor

+    1) any instance that holds state-backed right of possession
-any instance that holds legal right to possess
+    2) any instance that holds physical power to guarantee one's possession

 ##### market

-institution that let the instances being exchanged by different actors who has the right to possess
+    institution that enable any instances being exchanged by different actors via any kind of money

 ##### money

+    1) any state-backed tokens that provides exchange-ability between actors in market
-any state/tech-backed tokens that provides exchange-ability to market
+    2) any tech-based tokens that provides exchange-ability between actors in market

-#### phisikas
+##### phisikas

     anything can be touched and possibly combined with other/same class-instance to generate another instance

-#### non-phisikas
+##### non-phisikas

     anything cannot be touched but possibly be combined with other/same class-instance to generate another instance

-#### time
+##### time

     opportunity cost generator for every class instances - such as actor, money, phisikas and non-phisikas